 Know How To Respond To Bizarre Statements Or Beliefs

 Instead of believing the hallucination uttered by a family member who has schizophrenia, they must present the reality by acknowledging that they do not see or hear things as he/she does.
 For them, these hallucinations are quite real and not just “imaginary fantasies.”
 In the same way, do not challenge the person’s beliefs or delusion but change the topic into something that both parties may agree upon.
 Check BetterHelp for more tips on handling the condition.

 Keep A Record

 Keeping a record of the symptoms exhibited by the patient, medications are taken, and treatment received must be done by a close family member.
 It will help them predict or give them an idea what to look for in the future.
 It can also help prevent the return of psychosis by providing an appropriate treatment in order not to fall to a full-blown relapse.
 But of course, consult a medical expert first.

 Help The Person Set Attainable, Simple Goals In His Or Her Life

 Those people who have schizophrenia are still people who need to find purpose in their life by establishing their goals that are very attainable.
-Unrealistic goals may lead to pressure and stress, and others may criticize them if it is not achieved.
+They have to realize that unrealistic goals may lead to pressure and stress, and others may criticize them if it is not achieved.
 They need to know if they are doing things right so family members must always keep an eye on them.
 Lastly, prevent criticism, instead, do it in a positive approach.
 “The most helpful definition of being positive is having hope and confidence in one’s ability to handle what’s tough, along with remembering that nothing is all negative all the time,” explains Jo Eckler, PsyD, a therapist in Austin, Texas.